ETP Client for web traffic

 When ETP Client is off the corporate network and connects from an IP address that is not configured as a location in SIA, the pre-defined Off Network <ETP Client location is applied.
 Similarly, if a user is visiting a network, ETP Client applies the policy of the user’s corporate network.
 It does not apply the policy of the visiting network.
 In this case, the policy associated with the Off Network ETP Clients location in the user’s corporate network takes effect.

 Configure the DNS suffixes and IPv4 and IPv6 addresses ranges of internal corporate network resources and websites.
 This is done in the Local Bypass Settings.
 ETP Client directs traffic to these websites to their destination and in turn, bypasses SIA Proxy.
 If your organization also uses Enterprise Application Access (EAA), you can provide the hostnames of EAA applications.

 Similarly, you can create an exception list with the domains and IP addresses that you prefer bypass SIA Proxy.
 You can then assign this list to an SIA policy.
 For more information, see Add a custom exception list.

 On Windows machines where ETP Client will be installed, make sure Web Proxy Auto-Discovery (WPAD) for WinHTTP is running.
 For more information, see Web Proxy Auto-Discovery (WPAD) on Windows.

 Harden devices in your network to prevent users from changing proxy settings.

-Enable ETP Proxy in the policy associated with the Off Network ETP Clients location.
+Enable SIA Proxy in the policy associated with the Off Network ETP Clients location.

 In addition to installing ETP Client on user computers, laptops, and supported mobile devices, you can also install it on server machines.